drscotthawley/OpenMined/tutorials/RemoteExecution.md

 # Preparing OpenMined for Remote Linux Execution

+*The following is a work in progresss.
+We do **not** yet have a successful build.
+Feel free to help!*

 You've installed Unity, PySyft, and OpenMined on your Linux (e.g., Ubuntu 16.04) server, and you're logged in over ssh via "ssh -X".

 Trying to run the Unity Editor will give you "Failed to initialize graphics" fatal error.